 Tenant Turner’s opposition rests on the incorrect—or at a minimum, contested—notion that the “lock box” of claim 7 is a “conventional” lock box and claim 7 merely recites the concept of automated entry with the additional “manual” step of placing an ordinary lock box at a physical location.
 Yet, as demonstrated in Rently’s opening brief and further discussed below, this is not what the claim recites.
 The specification and file history support Rently’s allegation of the claimed lock box as “technology enabled,” and claim 7, as a whole, provides a “how to” for a particular system of secure automated self-entry.
 The claim is not abstract, and the district court erred in accepting Tenant Turner’s bald allegations to the contrary and dismissing at the pleading stage.

 For all of the misdirection contained in Tenant Turner’s responsive brief on appeal, reversal and remand is required under each of the following scenarios: If the Court determines that claim 7 is directed to a specific manner of achieving automated entry, as opposed to automated entry itself, it must reverse the district court’s decision because the claim is not directed to an abstract idea under Alice Step One.
-If the Court determines that claim 7 requires an unconventional technology-enabled lock box, it must reverse the district court’s decision because the claim recites “something more” under Alice Step Two.
+If the Court determines that claim 7 requires an unconventional technology-enabled and functionally-improved lock box, it must reverse the district court’s decision because the claim recites “something more” under Alice Step Two.
 If the Court determines that the claim requires a technology-enabled lock box, but cannot reach a conclusion as to whether such lock boxes were conventional, it must reverse the district court’s decision because the allegations in the amended complaint must be accepted as true.
 And if the Court is unable to reach any of the aforementioned conclusions, but determines that there is a disagreement between the parties regarding whether the “lock box” of claim 7 is a technology-enabled lock box as asserted by the patentee, it must still reverse the district court’s decision because claim construction would be required to properly evaluate the issue.
 Under any of these scenarios the result is the same; reverse and remand for further proceedings.

 II.
 STATEMENT OF FACTS IN REPLY

 A key issue on this appeal surrounds the asserted patent’s disclosure and claiming of a “lock box” as part of the automated entry system.
-According to Tenant Turner this Court should ignore the allegations in the amended complaint that the claimed lock box is a “technology-enabled” lock box because those “magic words” do not appear in the patent, and the patent allegedly “does not disclose or suggest that any specialized lock box is required beyond generic lock boxes that were available at the time of filing.”
+According to Tenant Turner this Court should ignore the allegations in the amended complaint that the claimed lock box is a “technology-enabled” and “functionally-improved” lock box because those “magic words” do not appear in the patent, and the patent allegedly “does not disclose or suggest that any specialized lock box is required beyond generic lock boxes that were available at the time of filing.”
 ECF No. 17 at 21-22.
 This is the same conclusory argument that Tenant Turner made to the district court below; the same conclusory argument that succeeded in leading the district court astray.
 In point of fact, there is ample disclosure in the ‘590 patent, and the prosecution history of the ‘590 patent, to support the allegation that the claimed “lock box” is not your run-of-the-mill “conventional” lock box, but instead a “technology-enabled” lock box as alleged.

 A. The ‘590 Patent Describes and Claims a Lock Box that Can Recognize and Open In Response to Time-Specified Codes.